sligara7/dnd_creator/SERVICE_GAPS.md

 Process Reminders:

 Pre-Task:
 - Review service's SRD (System Requirements Document) and ICD (Interface Control Document) to ensure requirements and interfaces are considered in context.
-See the index at: /dnd_char_creator/DOC_INDEX.md
+See the index at: /home/ajs7/dnd_tools/dnd_char_creator/RQMTS.json
+- Review architectural rules.
+See the rules at: /home/ajs7/dnd_tools/dnd_char_creator/ARCHITECTURE.json
 - Index the files within a service to know exactly what the service already performs
+- Use poetry 2.0 and pyproject.toml approach versus using requirements.txt for creating environment
+- IMPORTANT - Minimalist Implementation Philosophy:
+  * Implement only the absolute minimum set of functions required to meet the SRD and ICD requirements
+  * Resist feature creep and over-engineering - if a feature isn't explicitly required, don't build it
+  * Even if a service has evolved into a complex implementation, evaluate stripping it back to core functions
+  * Focus on simple, efficient solutions that can be enhanced later rather than building everything upfront
+  * The goal is a lean, maintainable codebase that does exactly what's needed - nothing more, nothing less

 Post-Task: